-Our life is built around spontaneity, adventure, good road trips and laughing at our dog.
-Seriously, all of our best memories involve 2/4 of those things.
+our life is built around spontaneity, adventure, good road trips and our dog, scout.

 Falling in love with my husband was unexpected, fast, and powerful — as most love stories generally are.
 I went from settling into life alone and loving it, to being terrified of life without the man I love so much.
 I wouldn’t have it any other way, though.

 Marriage is literally the coolest thing I’ve ever been a part of, and the reason that I’m even on this journey currently, seeking to empower couples like you.
 The way that I felt after we eloped and were empowered by the people who love us, was contagious.
 I was so filled with joy and passion for life that I couldn’t contain myself.
 I had to pass it on.
 I remember looking at Demetri saying “this is it.
 This is my thing.”